Horsey4/HorseyLib/README.md

 - Collider parent is disabled when parented
 - Bolts are enabled and disabled when attached and detached
 - Colliders in the Unity Editor can only be referenced if under the same parent
+- Both delegates have an `int index` parameter

 <h2>Bolt</h2>